 Odds of a Bengals win: Good

-For the second year in a row, the Bengals travel to Jacksonville to face a team trying to gain traction in the AFC South.
+For the second year in a row, the Bengals travel to Jacksonville to face a team trying to gain traction in the AFC South, having time to hit some stag do destinations as well.
 In the wake of the 2011 season, it is easy to forget that the Bengals trailed the Jags by 4 with 6 minutes left in the game.
 If I mention the busted coverage by Reggie Nelson to give up a 74 yd TD, I bet the memory returns.

 With a strong defense (#6 in 2011) and MJD toting the rock, the offseason formula for the Jags was simple: receivers.
 They had the worst passing game in the league last year.
 So they brought in Lee Evans from Baltimore and Laurent Robinson from Dallas, then drafted Justin Blackmon.
 And to push Gabbert, they added Chad Henne as the backup QB.